xxMirella/spark-test/README.md

 You must have already installed Java, Scala, Apache Spark installed, if you dont, please [click here](https://intellipaat.com/blog/tutorial/spark-tutorial/downloading-spark-and-getting-started/) to check an guide on how to install this tools.

+The log files, must be placed at the `data/` folder.

 # Run application

 Run `mvn package` to generate a jar.